 While most safety programs are focused on reducing distracted walking leading to auto accidents, distracted walking can also play a role in premises liability claims.
 For example, if a shopper was sending a text before slipping on a wet floor, the store owner and their insurance company may argue that the shopper was distracted and should have reasonably noticed the danger.
 However, this argument is not foolproof, as property owners are still responsible for cleaning up spills and posting signs or roping off areas to protect guests and visitors.
 The fact that a victim was “walking while distracted” is not an excuse for failing to protect them from injuries, and is not enough to dismiss that victim’s premises liability claim.

 If you were injured by a negligent party, you should not immediately discredit your own claim if you were on a cell phone or otherwise distracted.
-Instead, reach out to a New York personal injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP.
+Instead, reach out to a New York personal injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 We have more than 50 years of experience fighting for injured New Yorkers and can review what happened to determine if you have a claim.
 Contact us today at (212) 986-7353 to schedule a free consultation and learn how we can help you.